lukiwieser/racetrack/README.md

 By playing lots of games it learns which actions are the best.

 *Q-Learning*, is a specific type of Reinforcement Learning.
-It is model free, meaning it doesn't require prior knowledge of the game rules.
+It is model-free, meaning it doesn't require prior knowledge of the game rules.
 In the context of the racetrack problem, this means the AI does not know the rules of the game, and instead learns them by trial and error.
 "Q" refers to the function that stores the expected reward for each state-action pair calculated by the algorithm

 *Q-Learning with Monte Carlo*, is a specific form of Q-learning, and our chosen approach.
 The AI learns from sampled experience, thus it plays only a subset of all possible ways of playing a game.
-Learning occur after playing an entire game episode.
+Learning occurs after playing an entire game episode.
 A similar but different approach is temporal difference learning, where the AI learns after each individual step rather than only after completing a full game.

 ### Architecture